nais/doc/docs/cli/commands/kubeconfig.md

 Create a kubeconfig file for connecting to available clusters for you.
 This requires that you have the gcloud command line tool installed, configured and logged in.
-You can log in with `gcloud auth login --update-adc`.
+You can log in with `gcloud auth application-default login`.

 ```bash
 nais kubeconfig